The War Machines

 Me: Just pretend it never happened.
 That’s what we fans do.

-Sue: I am not a fan.
+Sue: I’m not a fan.

-The Doctor’s scenes in the Inferno nightclub lead Sue to conclude that someone was definitely taking notes when this episode went out.
+The Doctor’s scenes in the Inferno nightclub lead Sue to conclude that someone was taking notes when this episode went out.

 Sue: I bet this is where Peter Stringfellow got his look from: long silvery hair, out-of-date clothes and a slightly sinister personality.
 Yeah, he was definitely influenced by this episode.

-And then there’s a scene that’s just plain wrong: the Doctor hanging around outside a nightclub in the early hours of the morning, arguing about the best way to get a taxi home.
+And then there’s a scene that’s just plain wrong – the Doctor hanging around outside a nightclub in the early hours of the morning, arguing about the best way to get a taxi home.
 What’s next?
 The Doctor and Dodo stop off for a kebab?

 Sue: Isn’t this a bit racist?